borkdude/edamame/README.md

 ## Why

-This library can be useful when:

 - You want to include locations in feedback about EDN files.
-- You want to parse Clojure-like expressions without any evalution.
+- You want to parse Clojure-like expressions without any evaluation.

+This library works with:

-- You need a GraalVM-friendly Clojure parser
+- Clojure on the JVM
+- GraalVM compiled binaries
+- ClojureScript

 ## Installation